lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Embark on a rewarding short hike to panoramic viewpoints overlooking the legendary First
+          Embark on a rewarding short hike to panoramic viewpoints overlooking the legendary **First

-          Bend of the Yangtze River and the picturesque Shigu town nestled below.
+          Bend of the Yangtze River** and the picturesque Shigu town nestled below.
 Capture

           iconic photographs and immerse yourself in the dramatic beauty of Yunnan's most

           breathtaking and geographically significant landscapes.
         image:
           type: ImageBlock
           url: /images/LJ-icon2.jpg